Navigation: BACKING UP AND RESTORING YOUR DATA >

-If you ever do have a problem and need to restore from your backup diskette or a backup directory on your hard drive, CD, USB memory key etc., it is very easy.
+If you ever do have a problem and need to restore from a backup file on your hard drive, USB memory key or CD etc., it is very easy.

 Restoring a backup to the same computer it was made from should only be done if you have had your computer or hard drive die, and thus lost your database, or you have taken some action in DONATION that you need to reverse, there is no other way to reverse that action, and your backup is recent enough that you are willing to go back to it.

 If you are viewing the backup file in My Computer, Computer, Windows Explorer, or as an attachment in an email program, you can double-click on the file (or right-click and pick "Restore to DONATION" from the popup menu).
 Such files will usually be named DONATION4.DB.GBK, DONATION-YYYY-MM-DD.DB.GBK, or DONATION-YYYY-MM-DD.HH.MM.SS.DB.GBK, where YYYY-MM-DD is replaced by the date the backup was made, in that format, and HH.MM.SS by the time the backup was made.
 Double-clicking on them will then start DONATION, and prompt you to confirm that you want to restore the backup file.

 Note: If you are restoring from an attachment in an email program such as Outlook, when DONATION prompts for whether to restore the file, the filename may have been modified somewhat.
 That is normally not a problem - you can restore it anyways.